OpenVPN/openvpn3-linux/docs/man/openvpn3-admin-netcfg-service.8.rst

                         ``systemd-resolved``\(8).
 See the
                         ``--systemd-resolved`` option in the man page to ``openvpn3-service-netcfg``\(8) for details.
 To
-                        activate this feature, the *COFIG-VALUE* must be :code:`1` or :code:`yes`.
+                        activate this feature, the *CONFIG-VALUE* must be :code:`1` or :code:`yes`.

                 :code:`redirect-method`